-One of the downsides of using Develop Presets is that it takes time to go through your presets and see which ones work best with your image.
+One of the downsides of using Develop Presets in Lightroom Classic is that it takes time to go through your presets and see which ones work best with your image.

-That’s where the Excessor Lightroom plug-in, created by CaptureMonkey, comes in.
-The plug-in automatically creates a sequence of Virtual Copies and applies a Develop Preset to each one.
-It speeds up the Lightroom workflow, saving you a ton of time and helping you find the best presets for your photo much more quickly.
+That’s where the Excessor Lightroom Classic plugin, created by CaptureMonkey, comes in.
+The plugin automatically creates a sequence of Virtual Copies and applies a Develop Preset to each one.
+It speeds up the Lightroom Classic workflow, saving you a ton of time and helping you find the best presets for your photo much more quickly.

 Follow these instructions to install the plug-in.